OmarAzizi/SKernel/README.md

 * Process Management & Multitasking
 * Memory Management such as Paging
-* A really simple run-time heap memory
+* A really simple run-time heap
 * A Simple Filesystem
 * Interrupts